 There are many steps to work through before a long-term solution can be implemented at Wamberal Beach.
 Finding a solution that strikes the right balance is not straight forward.
 Technical, financial, environmental, social, legislative and land ownership challenges must be addressed.

 There is no guarantee that all the factors required to facilitate the seawall and sand nourishment solution will be satisfied.
-However, in the absence of a long-term solution the risk of further erosion impacts will remain.
+However, in the absence of a long-term solution the risk of further erosion impacts will remain and the result will be continued emergency works which are costly and not designed for long term protection.

 Council has no planned retreat policy.
-The resolution of Council is to proceed with MHL coastal engineering and economics assessment, consistent with the Gosford Beaches Coastal Zone Management Plan:
+The resolution of Council was to proceed with MHL coastal engineering and economics assessment, consistent with the Gosford Beaches Coastal Zone Management Plan:

 38/19 - That Council request the Chief Executive Officer to commence the Wamberal Terminal Protection and Sand Nourishment preliminary investigations and concept design.